-18. The town of Winthrop Located on the North Cascades Scenic Byway in Washington’s magnificent Methow Valley, Winthrop is a an old wild west town with wood boardwalks and western charm.
+19. The town of Winthrop Located on the North Cascades Scenic Byway in Washington’s magnificent Methow Valley, Winthrop is a an old wild west town with wood boardwalks and western charm that has become a tourist destination.
 Winthrop is home to the oldest legal saloon in Washington state.
-If you are l;ooking for a weekend away then you can stay in a romantic cabin, a charming cottage or an elegant resort.
+If you are looking for a weekend away then you can stay in a romantic cabin, a charming cottage or an elegant resort.

 Whatcom Falls Park is a 241-acre park in Bellingham, Washington, United States.
 The falls are on Whatcom Creek, which leads from Lake Whatcom to Bellingham Bay.
 The park has four sets of waterfalls and several miles of well maintained walking trails.

-It’s a departure point for Mount Baker, but the university city of Bellingham is also a draw in its own right.
-For a quick introduction to this corner of the Pacific Northwest, stroll through Fairhaven Historic District and duck into local art galleries or catch some sun on a restaurant patio.
+Bellingham is a departure point for Mount Baker, but the university city of Bellingham is also an attraction in its own right.
+For a quick introduction to this corner of the Pacific Northwest stroll through Fairhaven Historic District and duck into local art galleries or catch some sun on a restaurant patio.
 Out of downtown, Western Washington University has amassed an excellent Outdoor Sculpture Collection, its campus dotted with works small and large.
-Another outdoor attraction is Whatcom Falls Park, with its four sets of falls and numerous walking trails.
+Another outdoor attraction is Whatcom Falls Park with its four sets of falls and numerous walking trails.
 In the surrounding area, visitors can take scenic drives through the mass fields of Skagit Valley tulips in spring, or follow the twisting, narrow route of Chuckanut Drive year-round.

-Washington is a state in the Pacific Northwest with terrain spanning the snow-capped Cascade Mountains to forested islands in Puget Sound.
-Its largest city, Seattle, is known for its thriving tech industry, vibrant music scene and famed coffeehouses.
+Washington State in the Pacific Northwest has terrain spanning the snow-capped Cascade Mountains to forested islands in Puget Sound.
+It’s largest city Seattle is known for its thriving tech industry, vibrant music scene and famed coffee houses.
 Its landmarks include the futuristic Space Needle, century-old Pike Place Market and Seattle Aquarium.
 Innovative glass art is displayed at Chihuly Garden & Glass.